 Carcinoid tumours may be discovered by chance, for example, from a routine chest X-ray or during surgery being performed on the gut for another reason, and they can produce very few symptoms.
 However, they do sometimes cause signs and symptoms and these can be divided into several groups:

 Carcinoid tumours are relatively rare.
 Each year a total of around 2,000 people in the UK are diagnosed with neuroendocrine tumours of which a proportion are carcinoid tumours.
 As survival rates with these tumours are generally good, the number of people living with these conditions is relatively higher.
 There are thought to be around 15,000 people in the UK living with neuroendocrine tumours of all types, including carcinoid.

 It is believed that there is a genetic link for some forms of this type of cancer.
 However, usually there is not a clear pattern of inheritance within families.

 The diagnosis of a carcinoid tumour depends on the way in which it is discovered.
-Most of these tumours are detected by chance on abdominal scans or chest X-ray carried out for other reasons.
-On computerised tomography (CT) scans the tumours often have a particular appearance and looking at a sample of tumour tissue under the microscope (histology) will usually provide a definitive diagnosis.
+Most of these tumours are detected by chance on an abdominal scan or chest X-ray carried out for other reasons.
+On computerised tomography (CT) scans, the tumours often have a particular appearance and looking at a sample of tumour tissue under the microscope (histology) will usually provide a definitive diagnosis.

-Measuring chromogranin A levels in blood is very useful marker to assess for presence of carcinoid tumour as well as providing vital information about disease load.
-Chromogranin A levels are measured post-operatively to assess if there is any residual carcinoid tumour left and are also helpful for monitoring disease progression while the patient is on medication.
+Measuring chromogranin A levels in blood is a very useful marker to assess for presence of carcinoid tumour as well as providing vital information about disease load.
+Chromogranin A levels are measured after surgery to assess if there is any residual carcinoid tumour left and are also helpful for monitoring disease progression while the patient is on medication.